ology/Creating-Rhythms/README.md

-    parta.pl  - Generate all partitions of n with allowed parts pi. partm.pl  - Generate all partitions of n into m parts. part.pl   - Generate all partitions of n.
+    parta.pl  - Generate all partitions of n with allowed parts pi. partm.pl  - Generate all partitions of n into m parts. part.pl   - Generate all partitions of n. permi.pl  - Generate permutations of the given strings.